release-pilot/release-pilot-public/monthly-planner/README.md

 - Animated, modern UI with creative bottom section listing all tasks grouped by date
 - Local persistence using `localStorage`
 - JSON export and import (validated), with backfill for older imports
+- **PDF export** with professional reports including task summaries and assignee breakdowns
 - Release Pilot logo branding on the planner header

 ### How It Works
 1. Navigate to `/monthly-planner`.
 2. Change month/year using the controls at the top.
 3. For any day cell, click "Add" to open the modal and enter task details.
 Start/End dates default to the selected day.
-4. Tasks added for a day appear in the day’s modal table and influence the per-day indicator dot.
+4. Tasks added for a day appear in the day's modal table and influence the per-day indicator dot.
 5. Scroll down to see "All Tasks by Date".
 Each date shows task cards with metadata badges and comments.
-6. Click Export to download the current task dataset as JSON.
-Click Import to load a previously exported JSON dataset.
+6. Click "Export JSON" to download the current task dataset as JSON.
+Click "Export PDF" to generate a professional report with task summaries.
+7. Click "Import" to load a previously exported JSON dataset.

 ---